"I am well aware that this Student Council is my harem."

 Only Sane Man: While Ken does not normally fulfill the qualifications of this trope, when the student council runs a radio show he plays this trope to the T so that he would be safe for radio.
 He breaks down when one part has Minatsu and Mafuyu read a yuri script on air.

 Only Six Faces: Well, not even six, really.
-I mean, there's only about a dozen different people shown.
-But the girls all seem to have the same face.
+There's only about a dozen different people shown, but the girls all seem to have the same face.
+It's quite evident during the first season opening, during one scene as the girls transition from one to the next.
+The hair changes quite a bit, but the face barely changes at all.

 Neither is Mafuyu about her obvious gaming addiction.